Welcome back to Amador Wine Country!

 - Restrooms and other common areas will be sanitized at least every hour

-- Tasting experiences may occur outdoors
+- Tasting experiences will occur outdoors, as per State mandate

 - Staff undergo daily health screenings and are asked to wear face coverings whenever interacting with customers